rsksmart/devportal-1.0/_quick-start/step1-install-rsk-local-node.md

 RSKj also allows you to connect over websockets, and is currently listening on port `4445`.
-Let us verify that this works too.
+Let's verify that this works too.

 > Note: This step is optional,
 > the HTTP connection above is sufficient.